github/opensource.guide/_articles/building-community.md

   </p>
 </aside>

-When you start a new project, it may feel natural to keep your ideas and workflows private.
+When you start a new project, it may feel natural to keep your work private.
 But open source projects thrive when you [document your process](http://www.writethedocs.org/) in public.

-That way, more people can participate at every step of the way.
+When your work is publicly documented, more people can participate at every step of the way.
 Not only will they know _what_ to contribute, but they'll also know _how_ to contribute.
 You might get help on something you didn't even know you needed.

 Documenting your open source project means more than just technical documentation.
-Be transparent about your project's roadmap, your timeline for completing new features, the types of contributions you're looking for, how contributions are reviewed and accepted, or why you made certain decisions.
+Be transparent about your project's roadmap, the types of contributions you're looking for, how contributions are reviewed, or why you made certain decisions.

 If there are certain types of contributions that you won't accept, explain so in your CONTRIBUTING.md file.
 If you get frequent questions or notice users running into the same problem, document the answers in the README.

 Any time you feel the urge to write something down or privately discuss your project, ask yourself whether you can make it public.
 For meetings, consider publishing your notes or takeaways in a relevant issue.
 The feedback you'll get from this level of transparency may surprise you.

 Writing things down isn't just for meetings and technical documentation, either.
 If you're working on a substantial update to your project, put it into a pull request and mark it as a work in progress (WIP).
 That way, other people can feel involved in the process early on.

 ### Be responsive

-As you promote your project, people will probably have feedback and ideas for you.
-They may request support or functionality, have questions about how things work, or need help getting started.
+As you [promote your project](../finding-users), people will have feedback for you.
+They may have questions about how things work, or need help getting started.

 Try to be responsive when someone files an issue, submits a pull request, or asks a question about your project.
 When you respond quickly, people will feel they are part of a dialogue, and they'll be more enthusiastic about participating.